14 Tips on how to Travel internationally with a baby.

 - ARRIVE EARLY

-- Make sure all your important documents that you will need are easily accessible so you can just pop it in and out your bag with ease.
+- Make sure all the important documents that you will need are easily accessible so you can just pop it in and out your bag with ease.

 - Enjoy Your Trip Mommy!!!